-- 4. The exchange student shall be eligible through age nineteen (19) unless the student becomes twenty (20) during the sports season in which event eligibility shall terminate on the first day of such season. - 5.
-The exchange student must have passed twenty five (25) credit hours of high school work (4 courses) for the previous term of school attendance in his/her home country.
+- 3. The exchange student must not have completed and/or be a graduate from the culminating grade of high school (secondary) education in his/her home country. - 4.
+The exchange student shall be eligible through age nineteen (19) unless the student becomes twenty (20) during the sports season in which event eligibility shall terminate on the first day of such season. - 5.
+The exchange student must have passed twenty five (25) credit hours of high school work (5 courses) for the previous term of school attendance in his/her home country.
 (Principals may request an English translation of the student's transcript from the exchange organization for documentation.) - 6.
 Exchange students who are direct placements by a foreign exchange program, will be granted eligibility to participate during the regular season provided there is no evidence of recruiting.
 However, they will not be eligible to participate in any IHSA state series.
 In accordance with procedures adopted prior to the 2004-05 school term, CSIET shall notify the IHSA Office of any direct placements occurring in previously-approved programs. - 7.
 The exchange student shall not have violated IHSA By-law 3.080 (Amateurism) either prior to or after coming to the United States.
 Violation of the provisions of IHSA By-laws 3.081, 3.082 or 3.083 shall cause ineligibility in the sport in which the violation occurred.
 An official ruling must be secured from the Executive Director before any student who violates this rule may be reinstated to eligibility.